syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 When a font used in a PowerPoint presentation is unavailable in the environment where it is converted to PDF, then the library substitutes the ‘Microsoft Sans Serif’ as a default font for text rendering.
 This leads to a difference in text layouts of PowerPoint presentation and the converted PDF document.
 To avoid this, the Essential Presentation library allows you to set an alternate font for the missing font used in the PowerPoint presentation.

+### Set alternate font

-The following code example demonstrates how to set a substitute font for a missing font using alternate font name while converting a PowerPoint presentation to PDF document.
+The following code example demonstrates how to set alternate font name for a missing font while converting a PowerPoint presentation to PDF.
 The provided alternate font should be installed in the production environment.

 {% tabs %}
 {% highlight c# %}